ristoikonen/BlazorApp2/README.md

     public class TheData : IOfTheData

-But I don't know wheather to use
+But I don't know whether to use
     Task<IReadOnlyList<Country>>
 or
     IEnumerable<Country> All()